 Our planet Earth is composed of layers that can be classified rheologically and chemically.
-The study of these layer is an important in geography at school level and in geology at college level.
-Here we have gathered complete set of Layers Of The Earth Facts that will provide you a brief overview of all the layers.
-You are not going to learn about all the layers but also their composition, chemical properties, their importance and many other interesting facts about Layers of Earth.
+The study of these layers is important in geography at the school level and in geology at the college level.
+Here we have gathered a complete set of Layers Of The Earth Facts that will provide you a brief overview of all the layers.
+You are not going to learn about all the layers but also their composition, chemical properties, their importance, and many other interesting facts about Layers of Earth.

 Layers Of The Earth Facts